AdhamAbouaita/StockPredictor/README.md

 The script will:

 - Download 10 years of historical data for the given symbol.
-- Calculate MACD and RSI.
-- Retrieve market sentiment.
-- Train a Prophet model with these features as regressors.
 - Forecast future prices.
 - Save the interactive charts as .html files into a folder on your desktop called "charts".
 - Display the forecast in your default web browser.